 - Peer mentors: we run a programme of students supporting each other to improve aspiration, achievement and behaviour.

 - External mentoring and tuition: HAM is working for the first time with TeamUp, an organization which links university under-graduates with Year 11 to provide mentoring and tailored small-group tuition in English and Maths.

 - Aim Higher: many of the students targeted to raise their aspirations by encouraging them to consider applying to university are Pupil Premium students.

 Impact of Pupil Premium

-· 5A*-C including English and Maths: 46% of students that receive the Pupil Premium gained 5 or more GCSEs at grades A*-C including English and Maths in 2015, compared to a national average of 32% in 2014 (figure to be updated upon release of national figures).
-The gap between our Pupil Premium and non-Pupil Premium students for the same measure is 7% less than the national gap.
+5A*-C including English and math: 45% of students that receive the Pupil Premium gained 5 or more GCSEs at grades A*-C including English and math in 2015, compared to a national average of 35%.
+The gap between our Pupil Premium and non-Pupil Premium students for the same measure is 8% less than the national gap.

-· English Baccalaureate: The gap between Pupil Premium and non-Pupil Premium students at Harris Academy Merton is only 4% in 2015; nationally it is far wider at 15% (2014 figure).
+English Baccalaureate: The gap between Pupil Premium and non-Pupil Premium students at Harris Academy Merton is only 7% in 2015; nationally it is far wider at 17%.